ksoderbl/xpilot/src/common/NT/bindist/README.txt

-$Id: README.txt.msub,v 1.1 1998/04/17 04:19:48 dick Exp $
+$Id: README.txt,v 1.32 2000/03/13 19:09:52 bert Exp $

-This is the README for XPilot.exe and XPilots.exe  4.1.0-NT13.
+This is the README for XPilot.exe and XPilots.exe  4.2.0-NT13.

-Copyright © 1991-1998 by Bjørn Stabell, Ken Ronny Schouten, Bert Gijsbers & Dick Balaska.
+Copyright © 1991-2000 by Bjørn Stabell, Ken Ronny Schouten, Bert Gijsbers & Dick Balaska.

 Following are notes for building the
 Windows version of XPilot.
 See INSTALL in the XPilot root